Toidi357/RidePool/README.md

  `npx expo start`

- - make sure your mobile phone & PC are on the same network.
+ - Make sure your mobile phone & PC are on the same network.
 Personal network will work much better than UCLA WIFI or eduroam.
 Starting a hotspot on your phone and joining with your PC can also work well.

- - use the expo go app to scan the QR code that pops up
+ - use the Expo Go app to scan the QR code that pops up after running `npx expo start`

  ## Backend:

+ In a separate terminal, please run this.
+We used Python version >= 3.7

  `cd backend`